valerionew/literally-cooking-recipes/README.md

 # literally-cooking-recipes
-Literally just cooking recepies!
+Literally just cooking recipes!
 On GitHub!
 Because i feel like it!